 Address: 2335 Kalakaua Ave #113, Honolulu, HI 96815

-I can’t have a list of the best cheap eats in Waikiki without including at least one breakfast burrito spot.
-And that spot goes to Kono’s Northshore.
+You can’t have a list of cheap eats in Waikiki without a killer breakfast burrito.
+That title goes to Kono’s Northshore.

 Kono’s Northshore